Africa Fish and Aquaculture Welfare (AFIWEL) Program

 Economic Growth with Responsibility

-Investing in robust, welfare-focused aquaculture systems improve trade relations, drives market expansion, and sustains livelihoods
+Investing in robust welfare, safety, and sustainability-aligned aquaculture value chains that improve trade relations, drive market expansion, and sustain livelihoods

 About Us

-The Africa Fish and Aquaculture Welfare (AFIWEL) project is a pan-African initiative that is supporting ethical, welfare-driven, safe and sustainable aquatic life and production systems across Africa.
-The project is a scale-up of our previous successful pilot activities in Nigeria to research and establish a framework for education, capacity building and implementation of good fish health and welfare practices into fish production systems.
+The AFIWEL Program is a pan-African initiative that supports ethical, welfare-driven, safe, and sustainable aquatic life and production systems across Africa.
+The project is implemented by One Health and Development Initiative (OHDI), and it is a scale-up of previous successful pilot activities to research and establish a framework for education, capacity building, market access, and implementation of good fish welfare, health, and sustainability practices into aquaculture production systems.

-The project hosts the AFIWEL Fellowship and the upcoming AQUAWEL Conference.
+The project also hosts the AFIWEL Fellowship and the biennial AQUAWEL Conference.

 AFIWEL Fellowship

-The 2024/2025 cohort of AFIWEL Fellows initiative is established as a pilot programme with focus on the following countries: Nigeria, Uganda, Ghana, Tunisia, Kenya, Zambia, Malawi, and South Africa (which are 8 of the highest fish-producing countries in Africa.
+The AFIWEL Fellowship is a pan-African capacity building, community building and field implementation program for professionals with skills and expertise in fisheries and aquaculture.
+The first cohort of AFIWEL Fellows was established in January 2025 with focus on the following countries: Nigeria, Uganda, Ghana, Tunisia, Kenya, Zambia, Malawi, and South Africa (which are 8 of the highest fish-producing countries in Africa)

 Supported By